sanity-io/demo-graphql-presentation-nextjs/README.md

 pnpm install && pnpm dev
 ```

 Your blog should be up and running on [http://localhost:3000](http://localhost:3000)!
-If it doesn't work, post on [GitHub discussions](https://github.com/vercel/next.js/discussions).
+If it doesn't work, post on [the Slack community](https://slack.sanity.io/).

 ## Step 3.
 Populate content